levp22/School-projects/README.md

 # School-projects
 Some past projects I have worked on

-I have included 3 of my major projects I worked on in high school
+I have included some of my major projects I worked on in high school

 1. My grade 11 project written in java which is a summative version of the optics unit taught in grade 10 physics.
 This was worked on by a friend and myself and we recieved a 100 on this project